noiseprotocol/noise_spec/noise.md

 A **pattern** specifies the sequence of descriptors that comprise a handshake.

-A simple pattern might describe a one-shot encrypted message from Alice to Bob.
+A simple pattern might describe a one-way encrypted message from Alice to Bob.
 A more complex pattern might describe an interactive handshake.

 2.3.
 After the handshake: application messages